CharlestonWISE is offering low-cost Home Energy Consultations.

 The H2O Advantage is a rebate program designed to help members purchase and install energy-efficient water heaters.
 The program allows you to qualify for money back on a new electric water heater.
 For more information, please click here.

-Free Income-Qualified Weatherization provides weatherization services for City residents to fight high energy costs.
+Free weatherization services are available to residents of Berkeley, Beaufort, Charleston and Jasper counties.
 These free programs for qualified residents work with you to improve the energy efficiency of your home in order to both save you money through lower energy use and also to make your home more comfortable.
 Click here to learn more.

 South Carolina's Solar Tax Credits - Homeowners and businesses can receive federal and state income tax credits for the purchase and installation of solar water heating equipment, products that generate electricity from solar energy and other solar products.